What to Do If a Truck Driver Flees the Scene of an Accident in Oklahoma

 - Reckless Driving: Rushed drivers may engage in risky behavior like speeding, tailgating, or weaving through traffic.
 These actions can result in collisions, especially if the truck’s blind spots or braking distance are misjudged.

-- Employer Negligence: When trucking companies cut corners by hiring unqualified drivers, skipping routine maintenance, or ignoring federal safety standards, they put everyone on the road at risk.
-Under the legal principle of respondeat superior, employers can be held liable for their employee’s actions while on duty.
+- Employer Negligence: Trucking companies put everyone on the road at risk when they cut corners.
+This includes hiring unqualified drivers, skipping routine maintenance, or ignoring federal safety standards.
+Under the legal principle of respondent superior, employers can be held liable for their employee’s actions while on duty.
 This gives Oklahoma truck accident victims multiple avenues of recovery and increases their likelihood of substantial legal compensation.

 What to Do if You’re the Victim of a Hit-and-Run Truck Accident